yuandrian/dynamic_selector/README.md

 I think that this project must work this way.
 There is also some ability to use React with different files fuctions and inmport them to a app file.

+To check this work you need only paste all files in one folder and use it in any source code editor.